How we protect your data

 - 1

-During an active MCP request, your shared data is decrypted in server memory for approximately 50 milliseconds.
-A sophisticated memory-level attack during this window could theoretically expose data.
+During an active MCP request, your shared copy (never your vault) is decrypted briefly in server memory.
+A sophisticated memory-level attack during this window could theoretically expose shared data.
 We mitigate this by discarding the key immediately after each request.

 - 2